signatureai/ComfyUI_ACE_plus/README.md

 The original intention behind the design of ACE++ was to unify reference image generation, local editing, and controllable generation into a single framework, and to enable one model to adapt to a wider range of tasks.
 A more versatile model is often capable of handling more complex tasks.
-We have released three LoRA models for specific vertical domains and a more versatile FFT model (the performance of the FFT model may decline compared to the LoRA model across various tasks).
+We have released three LoRA models for specific vertical domains and a more versatile FFT model (the performance of the FFT model declines compared to the LoRA model across various tasks).
 Users can flexibly utilize these models and their combinations for their own scenarios.
-Furthermore, many community members have found that using them in conjunction with Redux modules significantly improves performance.
-We believe there are many more use cases to explore.

 ## 📢 News
 - [x] **[2025.01.06]** Release the code and models of ACE++.